Ex-WR Baldwin: No second thoughts over retiring

 Baldwin spoke while standing on a patch of grass near an elementary school in Renton, Washington, where he's working with local officials to build a $15 million community/health center for underserved youth.
 Baldwin said the hope is to break ground in February now that $10.5 million has already been raised, which includes $1 million of his own money and a $70,000 donation from the Seahawks.
 The proposed site is a short drive from the team's headquarters.

-Baldwin, who recently became a father for the first time, answered in the affirmative when asked if it scared him last season to think about how those injuries would impact him later in his life.
+Baldwin, who recently became a father for the first time, answered in the affirmative when asked whether it scared him last season to think about how those injuries would affect him later in his life.
 He empathized with Andrew Luck, his former Stanford teammate and close friend, in that regard.

 "It's kind of frustrating to watch kind of the commentary that's been wrapped around Andrew retiring," Baldwin said. "...
 It's a point in life that I think everybody reaches, whether you're in sports, entertainment or at a desk job or at a factory.
 You come to a point where you have to make a decision that is best for your life long-term, and as difficult as that is for people who have been in a realm that has put them on a pedestal, this false affirmation, this false validation that you are a better human being than other people because you catch touchdowns or because you throw touchdowns, it's hard to pull yourself out of that.